 And fear.
 I know that one of the manifestations of my childhood can be a fair amount of fear.
 Often irrational fear.
-My husband, daughter, loved one of any sort is thirty minutes late, and I’m sure they’re dead.
+A loved one of any sort is thirty minutes late, and I’m sure they’re dead.
 Even as I’m certain they’re not and know I’m being irrational, I’m certain they are.
 There are times and situations that can kick up old feelings of abandonment and loss, whether or not it’s actual and true.

 What am I learning to do about this anxiety?
 I’m learning to wear it lightly.
 To breathe through it, and call it out for what it is.
 To acknowledge its presence, even thank it for coming, and then lovingly smile and let it leave.